KauannOliver/avaliacao-subcontratados/README.md

-# Subcontractor Evaluation System

-This project was developed to streamline the scoring and management process for drivers and suppliers based on specific criteria.
-The system enables users to select and fill information directly from an Excel spreadsheet and post scores on separate tabs for drivers and suppliers.

-**KEY FEATURES**

-1. **Driver Scoring**
-   The system allows users to enter scores for drivers based on specific criteria.
-Users can select the driver, choose the evaluation criteria, and the system automatically calculates the total score according to the selected criterion.

-2. **Supplier Scoring**
-   In addition to drivers, the system also enables scoring for suppliers, using the defined criteria for their evaluation.
-The scoring process is similar to that of drivers, ensuring a consistent interface.

-3. **Excel Spreadsheet Integration**
-   The system reads driver, supplier, and criteria data directly from an Excel spreadsheet.
-Information is automatically loaded, and any entered scores are saved in the same sheet, ensuring easy access to data.

-4. **User-Friendly Graphical Interface**
-   Developed with PyQt5, the system offers a simple, intuitive graphical interface with separate tabs for drivers and suppliers, making it easy to use and navigate between different modules.

-5. **Dark Theme**
-   To improve user experience, the system applies a dark theme, making prolonged use more comfortable.

-**TECHNOLOGIES USED**

-1. **Python**: Main language used for system development.
-2. **PyQt5**: Library used to create the application's graphical interface.
-3. **Pandas**: Used for reading and managing data from the Excel spreadsheet.
-4. **Openpyxl**: Used to add new data and save entries in the Excel spreadsheet.

-**HOW IT WORKS**

-1. The user launches the system and selects the Excel file containing drivers, suppliers, and criteria data.
-2. Through the interface, the user selects the relevant tab (Drivers or Suppliers).
-3. The user selects the driver or supplier's name, chooses the evaluation criteria, and the score is automatically filled.
-4. The system allows the user to save data directly in the Excel spreadsheet, updating the respective tab with new entries.
-5. A confirmation message informs the user that the data has been successfully posted.

-**CONCLUSION**

-This system provides an efficient solution for posting and managing scores for drivers and suppliers.
-With a user-friendly interface and direct Excel file handling, the evaluation process becomes more practical and organized.
+# **Subcontractor Evaluation System**

+This project simplifies the process of evaluating and managing scores for drivers and suppliers based on predefined criteria.
+By integrating Excel spreadsheet handling with a user-friendly interface, it ensures efficient and organized scoring.

+---

+## **KEY FEATURES**

+### 1. **Driver Scoring**
+   - Enables users to evaluate drivers based on specific criteria.
+   - Automatically calculates total scores after the user selects the driver and criteria.

+### 2. **Supplier Scoring**
+   - Similar functionality for evaluating suppliers, ensuring consistency in the scoring process across both modules.

+### 3. **Excel Spreadsheet Integration**
+   - Reads driver, supplier, and criteria data directly from Excel.
+   - Saves updated scores back to the same file, ensuring seamless data handling.

+### 4. **User-Friendly Graphical Interface**
+   - Developed using PyQt5, offering intuitive navigation and a clean layout.
+   - Separate tabs for driver and supplier evaluations streamline the workflow.

+### 5. **Dark Theme**
+   - A dark mode theme improves the user experience, especially during extended use.

+---

+## **TECHNOLOGIES USED**

+### 1. **Python**
+   - Core language for building the system's functionality.

+### 2. **PyQt5**
+   - Creates a visually appealing and interactive graphical interface.

+### 3. **Pandas**
+   - Handles data manipulation and retrieval from Excel sheets.

+### 4. **Openpyxl**
+   - Updates and saves data directly in Excel spreadsheets.

+---

+## **HOW IT WORKS**

+1. The user launches the application and selects an Excel file containing drivers, suppliers, and evaluation criteria.
+2. The user navigates to the relevant tab (Drivers or Suppliers).
+3. The system allows the user to select a driver or supplier, choose evaluation criteria, and enter scores.
+4. Calculated scores are saved directly into the Excel file.
+5. A confirmation message ensures that the data has been successfully posted.

+---

+## **CONCLUSION**

+The **Subcontractor Evaluation System** provides a robust and practical solution for managing evaluations of drivers and suppliers.
+By combining direct Excel integration with a well-designed graphical interface, it streamlines the scoring process and ensures data is organized and easily accessible.
+This tool is ideal for companies seeking to enhance their evaluation workflows.